CCI-MOC/documentation/docs/source/router-restart.md

 If the router didn't come up cleanly.

-1) delete the router information in the following order
+1) Delete the router information in the following order

         [root@m-1 quotas]# oc get dc
         NAME               REVISION   DESIRED   CURRENT   TRIGGERED BY